max3-2/pybudgetbook/README.md

 Uses some icons from [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/)

-Some emojis / incos designed by OpenMoji – the open-source emoji and icon project.
+Some emojis / icons designed by OpenMoji – the open-source emoji and icon project.
 License: CC BY-SA 4.0

 ## Current State of Functionality and Roadmap